If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Level of hope and reasons to live?

-These questions are often asked during discussion around protective factors or while discussing other areas.
+These questions are often asked during discussions around protective factors or while discussing other areas.

 • What keeps you going? (people, relationships, plans, activities)